New River Fly Fishing

 During the 1980's, Mike attended Virginia Tech and regularly wade-fished the McCoy and Eggleston sections of the New River.
 In 1990, he began graduate studies at Florida State University where he developed a keen interest in saltwater angling that remains to this day.

-After returning to southwest Virginia in1997, Mike opened the first fishing guide service based on the upper New River, which later became New River Fly Fishing.
-Now, his love of fly fishing takes him all across the country and abroad.
+Upon returning to Southwest Virginia, Mike opened the first fishing guide service based on the upper New River in 1998, which later became New River Fly Fishing.
+In 2002 his book, Fishing the New River Valley: An Angler's Guide, was published by UVA press.

 Alex has been fishing on the Smith River for nearly two decades.
 Living no more than a mile from its banks in Eden, NC, he has fished from the headwaters near Woolwine, VA all the way to the confluence with the Dan River in Eden.
 He has dedicated the last seven years to fishing and guiding for brown and rainbow trout from Philpott Dam downstream to their furthest reaches.

-Alex enjoys traveling to fly fish in numerous states including Florida, South Carolina, Georgia, Montana, West Virginia, Wyoming, Utah, Colorado, Idaho, and Tennessee, but is proud to call North Carolina/Virginia home.
-He hopes that a day spent with him on the water will result in his clients learning how to better their angling skills and experiences.
+Alex enjoys traveling to fly fish in numerous states including Florida, South Carolina, Georgia, Montana, West Virginia, Wyoming, Colorado, Idaho, and Tennessee, but is proud to call North Carolina/Virginia home.
+He hopes that a day spent with him on the water will result in his clients learning how to improve their angling skills and abilities.

 Steve grew up fishing on the Jackson River in Virginia for smallmouth bass before it became a tailwater fishery.
 During his teens, summer days were spent in the river wading or fishing from inner tubes, and at age seventeen he picked up his first fly rod.

-Richard is an accomplished trout specialist from Wytheville, VA.
+Richard is a Euro-nymphing expert from Wytheville, VA.
 He was formerly the fly fishing columnist for The Roanoke Times and has appeared on the TV show "Familiar Waters" which aired on The Outdoor Channel.

 Richard is also a former member of Fly Fishing Team USA, competing in several national championships and was the head coach of the Youth Fly Fishing Team--taking the team to the World Championships in 2007.
 He is on the Pro Staff of several fly fishing companies.

-Richard's mission is to demystify fly fishing and focus the angler on what matters most--which is not only catching fish, but having fun while doing so.
+Richard's goal is to demystify fly fishing and focus the angler on what matters most--not only catching fish, but having fun while doing so.
 His home water is the South Fork of the Holston River near Marion, VA.